 Being the helpful people we are, we've also put together a quick note on Controlled aerodromes :)

 Controlled aerodromes are surrounded with "controlled airspace" which extends much further than a 4km radius and goes right down to the ground.
+If operating within 4km of a controlled aerodrome the requirements outlined above (apart from #2) still apply.

 To fly within controlled airspace you must: